devmemberft/MAPI/apps/frontend/README.md

 ## Inspiration Playlist

  - Hollie Cook - Milk & Honey
- - The Co-operators - Tonight
+ - The Co-Operators - Tonight
+ - Bob Marley - Who the cap fit
+ - Thee Sacred Souls - Will I see you again?